ais-one/cookbook/docs/team-guidance.md

 The overall flow of Gitflow is:

-- A develop branch is created from master
+- A work branch is created from main
-- A release branch is created from develop (no new features, only bug fixes, documentation, etc.)
+- A release branch is created from work (no new features, only bug fixes, documentation, etc.)
-  - When the release branch is done it is merged into develop and master (master is tagged)
+  - When the release branch is done it is merged into work and master (master is tagged)
-- Feature branches are created from develop
+- Feature branches are created from work
-  - When a feature is complete it is merged into the develop branch
+  - When a feature is complete it is merged into the work branch
 - If an issue in master is detected a hotfix branch is created from master
-  - Once the hotfix is complete it is merged to both develop and master
+  - Once the hotfix is complete it is merged to both work and master

 Organize by User